joemans3/SMS_BP/docs/docs/index.md

 - Affiliation at the time of writing: McGill University, Canada.
 Weber Lab

 Please read the [User Guide](User_Guide_MD.md) for details on the features of this project along with some examples.
-Following is an example of a single molecule simulated with motion blur.
-# This is a short doc for the Track Simulations along with cluster simulations.

 -----------------------------------------

 - Author: Baljyot Singh Parmar